awesto/django-shop/docs/reference/cart-checkout.rst

 	Customers in this shop: total=3408, anonymous=140, expired=88,
 	    active=1108, guests=2159, registered=1109, staff=5.

-we gather some statistics about customers having visited of our **djangoSHOP** site.
+we gather some statistics about customers having visited of our **django-SHOP** site.
 In this example we see that 1109 customers bought as registered users, while 2159 bought as guests.
 There are 88 customers in the database, but they don't have any associated session anymore, hence they can be considered as expired.
 Invoking